vinterskogen/zshconfig/README.md

 ## What it for?

-It is an attempt to make for myself a simple, speedy and convenient to use configuration set for Oh My Zsh.
+It is an attempt to make a simple, speedy and convenient to use configuration set for Oh My Zsh.

 ## Installation